Table of Contents

 - Benson — takes a list of URLs and converts the articles into mp3 files

 - Mixed Blessings Dictionary — a book-length project documenting religious portmanteau words.
 E.g., a "bapticostal" is someone who's a little bit Baptist and a little bit Pentecostal.
-All these words are actual, real words that have appeared in print that people have used to describe themselves or others.
+All these words are actual, real words that people have used to describe themselves or others.
+The dictionary definitions of these words are based on actual usage of these words in published and online sources.

-I discovered Y Combinator's Hacker News aggregator earlier this year, and browsing HN is part of my daily routine now.
+I discovered Y Combinator's Hacker News aggregator in early 2021, and browsing HN quickly became part of my daily routine now.
 I love the variety and quality of the articles and the knowledgeable HN community.
 Now, the plain UI of the site is prized by some of HN's most ardent members, but I found it a bit lacking in the departments of aesthetics and information.
 I wanted more insight into what the links were about so I could make faster and better decisions whether to read an article and/or its comments or just keep on scrolling, and I wanted the presentation of the links to be less monotonous.
 For example, I like seeing an article's og:image, so I display that.
 If the link goes to a social media platform, the name of the account or channel that published it is displayed.

-Two of my favorite THNR features might even fly under the radar of my readers' notice: I surface the programming languages used in GitHub projects by scraping the languages and percentages from the project's GitHub page and displaying that in text format below the GitHub project's og:image.
-The other small feature is that when the HN story links directly to a PDF, I display a thumbnail of page 1 of the PDF and there's a small dogear on the corner of the page.
+Two of my favorite THNR features might even fly under the radar of my readers' notice: I surface the programming languages used in GitHub projects by scraping the languages and percentages from the project's GitHub page and display that in text format below the GitHub project's og:image.
+The other small feature is that when the HN story links directly to a PDF, I display a thumbnail of page 1 of the PDF but with a small dogear on the corner of the page.
 I'm tickled every time I see that dogeared page!

 THNR's “about” page has additional info, if you're curious.